bypassrg/att/README.md

 Some useful links
 - [Compile-packages-from-sources](https://github.com/Entware/Entware/wiki/Compile-packages-from-sources)
 - [Compile-custom-programs-from-source](https://github.com/RMerl/asuswrt-merlin/wiki/Compile-custom-programs-from-source)

+### Slow Speed
+Please make sure the NAT acceleration is enabled.
+(Web GUI -> Tools-> HW acceleration).
+If it says *incompatible with*, you need to turn off some services.

 ### To-dos
 - [ ] Cross compile *wpa_supplicant*, so we don't need to install *Entware*.